-In the past three years, KMFA has undertaken diversity initiatives in its community outreach, adding a key minority cultural leader and several millennials to its community advisory board.
+KMFA has undertaken diversity initiatives in its community outreach, recently adding a representative of Austin’s HBCU Huston-Tillotson University, an Hispanic music educator, and several millennials to its community advisory board.
 Qualified diversity candidates are interviewed for leadership openings.
-In 2016-17, three marketing internships were filled; all three were women and two were minority.
 Management also participates regularly in minority and student job fairs.

-The KMFA board of directors has defined greater board diversity as a key priority.
-One new Hispanic member joined the board in 2016; minorities now comprise 12% of board membership.
-Additional diverse candidates will be approached for membership in the coming year.
+The KMFA board of directors has also defined greater board diversity as a key priority.
+At present minorities comprise 14% of the board.
+Additional prospects are being identified to be approached for membership in the coming year.

 KMFA management will continue to recruit and retain a diverse workforce that is representative of our service area, will provide equal opportunity in employment, and will offer ongoing diversity training for appropriate staff.
 We will also seek to expand our reach into traditionally underserved communities by recruiting additional minority members for the community advisory board.

 With its new home located in an economically challenged section of East Austin, and when it is safe to do so in light of pandemic restrictions, KMFA plans to expand its presence and its programming to engage a broad cross-section of the community.